Yoctol/bottender/docs/GettingStarted.md

 });
 ```

-And then restart the server.
+And then the server will be restarted automatically.

 (show terminal gif)

 It works like a charm!

+## Next Steps

+Guides...